HPCE/hpce-2016-cw6/readme.md

 2. If the earliest time-slice is complete (all values received) then:

    a.
-Spatially interpolate the mising values in the heat solution
+Spatially interpolate the missing values in the heat solution

    b.
 Encode the resulting heat-map as JPEG and write to file